enkidevs/curriculum/data-analysis/introduction/data-analysis-buzzwords/README.md

-name: Data Analysis Terminology
+name: Data Analysis Buzzwords
-description: Understand the key mathematical and statistical concepts.
+description: Understand some of the biggest buzzwords in the data industry.
 insights:
+  - big-data
-  - basic-terminology-i
+  - key-metrics
-  - basic-terminology-ii
+  - relative-vs-absolute-metrics
-  - more-terminology
+  - north-star-metric
 aspects:
   - introduction